smith8h/SConnect/README.md

     ...
 }
 ```
+> **Note**
-> **Important Step** Add these dependencies in case you facing some compile or runtime errors:
+> Important Step Add these dependencies in case you facing some compile or runtime errors:
 ```gradle
 dependencies {
     ...